-Brighton & Hove Energy Services Co-operative (BHESCo) are partnering with Saltdean Climate Action Network to prepare a Decarbonisation Plan for the area.
+Brighton & Hove Energy Services Co-operative (BHESCo) are partnering with Saltdean Climate Action Network (SCAN) to prepare a Decarbonisation Plan for the area.

 We are inviting local residents to contribute to the development of this plan, providing insights and ideas to inform an affordable and cost-effective strategy that benefits everyone.

-The Decarbonisation Plan will look at how to build community-owned renewable energy generation such as onshore wind and solar power as well as ways to reduce carbon emissions from heating and transport.
+The Decarbonisation Plan will look at how to build community-owned renewable energy generation, such as onshore wind and solar power, as well as ways to reduce carbon emissions from heating and transport.
 We will also look at establishing a community benefit fund that can pay for biodiversity and socially oriented improvements in the area.

 Community Launch Event - Saltdean Decarbonisation Plan